 - Surgical Services: Our state-of-the-art surgical suite provides for the performance of a wide variety of surgical procedures.

 - Sedation and Anesthesia: We utilize the safest available anesthetics to provide that extra margin of safety, especially for our older or high risk patients.
 Using the most modern equipment, the patient’s vital signs are monitored during all anesthetic procedures (ECG, etCO2, PaO2, core body temperature, NIBP, IBP, BP, RR, HR).

 - Radiology Services: Our on-site, digital X-ray equipment provides high quality radiographs to aid in the diagnosis of many disorders.

-- Pharmacy: We maintain a complete inventory of pharmaceuticals to meet the needs of your pet.
-We stock many specialized therapeutic agents such as Fresh Frozen Plasma for dogs and cats, Packed Red Blood Cells for dogs and cats, 4-methylperizole, and N-acetylcysteine.
+- Pharmacy: We maintain a thorough inventory of pharmaceuticals to meet the needs of your pet.
+We stock many specialized therapeutic agents such as Fresh Frozen Plasma for dogs and cats, Packed Red Blood Cells for dogs and cats, Antivenin, Intralipid, 4-methylperizole, and N-acetylcysteine.

 - Oxygen Kennels: Our multiple state-of-the-art oxygen kennels are temperature and humidity controlled and allow us to provide a highly concentrated oxygen environment consistently for patients who are having trouble breathing normally or getting enough oxygen into their systems on their own.